hrideepkalita/Wall-magazine-/README.md

 <body>
   <header>
     <h1>Digital Culture</h1>
-    <p>Exploring how technology shapes our society, creativity, and future</p>
+    <p>Exploring how technology shapes our society, creativity, and future of it !!</p>
   </header>  <section>
     <h2>🌐 What is Digital Culture?</h2>
     <p>